GAumala/simple-commonmark-react/README.md

 - softbreak
 - strong

+PR's are welcome.
 If you need a more production ready markdown module, try [commonmark-react-renderer](https://github.com/rexxars/commonmark-react-renderer).
 I started this project because I needed an easier way to style the markdown components.

 ## Install